Pip was just a baby when his dad Paul Haywood died at our hospice.

 After winning our Elephants Never Forget bookmark competition, Pip thought it would be nice to sell them to his mum’s colleagues at the Fire Service.

-Meanwhile, his older brother, Rayph, set up a website to sell his glitter art and the family run an online Lego subscription business, called Babbacorn Bricks.
+Meanwhile, his older brother, Rayph, set up a website to sell his glitter art and the family run an online Lego subscription business, called Babacorn Bricks.

 Pip’s winning bookmark design is included in the boxes each month and the initiative recently won an award for best subscription boxes for kids.